vardhan1564/User-Management-Java/README.md

 ## How to Run
 1. Clone this repository
 2. Import the project in Eclipse
-3. Configure MySQL database connection in `dbconfig.java`
+3. Configure MySQL database connection in `DBConnection.java`
 4. Run `Main.java`

 ## Author